tormis-neil/it302-mco/README.md

 ## Next steps

-- Implement full authentication (Argon2 password hashing, encrypted email storage, rate limiting).
+- Connect the cart, checkout, and history interfaces to the underlying order models.
-- Build the dynamic profile page and connect menu data to the database.
+- Add staff tooling for managing menu availability and order status updates.
-- Add automated tests to cover the authentication flows and key UX components.
+- Expand automated test coverage to include front-end interactions and regression checks.